vijay-shankaranand/tp/docs/UserGuide.md

 <box type="warning" style="background-color: #C73852; color: white">

 **WARNING:**
-This command will delete all contacts, events and tasks from JobFestGo.
+This command is destructive.
+Once executed, it will delete all contacts, events and tasks from JobFestGo.
 This command cannot be undone.
 Proceed with caution.
 </box>